 An exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests which is defined as the official needs to review an education record in order to fulfill his or her professional responsibilities.
 A school official is a person employed by the university in an administrative, supervisory, academic or research, or support staff position; a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 Other examples may include officials of another institution in which the student seeks to enroll; external federal and state agencies granted rights under FERPA; a lawfully issued subpoena; an accrediting agency, and in the event of a health or safety emergency.

 Another exception which permits disclosure without consent is the release of “Directory Information.”
-“Directory Information” includes the student’s name, birth date, address (including e-mail address), telephone number (if listed), photograph, dates of attendance, class schedule, program pursued, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
+“Directory Information” includes the student’s name, birth date, address (including e-mail address), telephone number (if listed), photograph, dates of attendance, program pursued, degrees and awards received, and the most recent previous educational agency or institution attended by the student.
 Students may withhold “Directory Information” by notifying the Registrar in writing by using the Directory Information Exclusion Form located in WebXpress – Student Menu – Registrar’s Office Forms – both traditional and SU Online.
 Requests for nondisclosure will remain in effect for the duration of the academic year.
 Requests for nondisclosure must be filed annually.